PredictiveEcology/NetLogoR/cran-comments.md

-## New submission
+## Resubmission

-This is a new package submission.
+This is a resubmission.
+In this version we have:

+* Fixed a bug in the function `turtlesOn()`.

+* Fixed the use of a package in tests.

 ## Test environments